CyberMiles/travis/docs/connect-testnet.rst

 Docker Image
 ------------

 Docker image for Travis is stored on `Docker Hub <https://hub.docker.com/r/cybermiles/travis/tags/>`_.
-TestNet environment is using the `'vTestnet' <https://github.com/CyberMiles/travis/releases/tag/vTestnet>`_ release which can be pulled automatically from Travis:
+The current version of the TestNet environment is always using the `'vTestnet' <https://github.com/CyberMiles/travis/releases/tag/vTestnet>`_ release which can be pulled as follows.

 ::